Supporting Children with Autism

 Our twice daily animal feeding routine is purposely structured (farm staff will use signing to help with this if required), this is to provide a constant framework for all our younger visitors, helping them to feel secure and more confident.
 We do recognise however, that waiting in a queue for their bucket of ‘feed’, taking turns or sharing may be particularly challenging.

-There are many aids available that can help a child to reduce their anxiety levels and help your family have an enjoyable holiday:
+We have developed many aids for the farm that can help a child to reduce their anxiety levels and help your family have an enjoyable holiday:

 Meet the team; an overview of the team who you may meet during your stay.
 This includes a photo of each person to help familiarize your child with new faces prior to arrival.
 Your 'Autism champion' is Cheryl, please feel free to speak to her both prior and during your stay should you need anything at all.